Skip to content ↓

 The reporting information is also available to students via SIMs student.

-• complete classwork and homework to a good level
+• complete classwork to a good level.

 Following the completion of assessments at KS3, the % outcome for a student will be shared with families.
 This will be reported against the average outcome for all students who completed the same assessment.
-Again sharing information in this way means that data is accurate and we can be confident in its accuracy.
+Again, sharing information in this way means that data is accurate and we can be confident in its accuracy.